kabrink/NC-Residents/README.md

 1. In general, residents are satisfied with government services that they receive (residents mostly report that they are satisfied or very satisfied with the services provided)
 2. Public transportation, parking, and availability of government information are potential services in need of improvement (these services were ranked most poorly across residents)
 3. In general, each district is equally satisfied with its services
-   - Note that District 1 was ranked more poorly than the top performing districts (1, 2, and outlying areas); if this trend continues, District 1 may deserve more attention from the NC government in the future
+   - Note that District 1 was ranked more poorly than the top performing districts (1, 2, and outlying areas); if this trend continues, District 1 may require more attention from the NC government
 4. Dissatisfaction with public transportation and parking may be linked to geographical regions
-   - Dissatisfaction with public transportation is higher outside of the county center
+   - Dissatisfaction with public transportation appears higher outside of the county center
-   - Dissatisfaction with parking is higher near the county center
+   - Dissatisfaction with parking appears higher near the county center

 ### What I did
 1. ***Selected a dataset*** that most closely resembles one type of DataRobot’s HR data (i.e., survey measures of satisfaction)